nfriend/angular-cli-customizer/README.md

 ## Isn't this a hack?

 Yep.
-It depends on internal implementation details of the CLI, which could change during any update.
-Hopefully a better customization solution will be eventually be released
+It depends on internal implementation details of the CLI, which could change during any update of the `@angular/cli` package.
+Hopefully a better customization solution will be eventually be built into the CLI.